The Medical Expense Tax Deduction for Tax Year 2020

 You Must Itemize to Claim the Deduction

-You have to itemize your deductions to claim the medical expense deduction, which means that you must complete and file Schedule A with your tax return.
-This could be worth your while if you're eligible to claim several other itemized deductions as well so they all add up to more than the year's standard deduction, but this can be a bit of a stretch in 2020.
+You must itemize your deductions to claim your medical expenses.
+This means that you must complete and file Schedule A with your tax return.
+This could be worth your while if you're eligible to claim several other itemized deductions as well so they all add up to more than the year's standard deduction.
+This can be a bit of a stretch after the passage of the TCJA, however.

 You can't claim the standard deduction and itemize, too—it's one or the other.
 This rule has a much greater impact in tax years 2018 and going forward because the TCJA also nearly doubled standard deductions for all taxpayers.